jessonfoo/p001/week_4/2_calculate_letter_grade.md

 # U1.W3: Calculate a Letter Grade

 ## Learning Objectives
-- Use Tests to guide development
+- Use tests to guide development
 - Break down problems into implementable pseudocode
 - Find and use built-in Ruby methods to solve challenges
 - Use if/else statements, regular expressions, string methods, while/until loops,  Enumerable#each methods